 If DHCF has reviewed and approved the request, a prior authorization number will be assigned to the respective service or item.
 This number must be included in the appropriate block on the claim form.
-The completed claim form should be submitted through regular procedures to Conduent as listed in Appendix A.
+The completed claim form should be submitted through regular procedures to the fiscal agent as listed in Appendix A.